 The City serves almost all of the population within its boundaries with sanitary sewer service.
-Error!
-Reference source not found. shows the current city limit line, the Urban Growth Management Area (UGMA), and highlights the current area within the city limits where sanitary sewer service is provided.
+Figure 2-1 shows the current city limit line, the Urban Growth Management Area (UGMA), and highlights the current area within the city limits where sanitary sewer service is provided.
 The UGMA contains about 6,870 acres while the City currently serves about 3081 acres of that area within the city limits.

-Error!
-Reference source not found. shows the current City's sanitary sewer service area and city limit.
+Figure 2-2 shows the current City's sanitary sewer service area and city limit.
 This figure also shows the major drainage basins of the City's sanitary sewer system.
 The City's sewer system is divided into seven discrete basins, generally defined by topography, each with a discrete outlet for sanitary sewage collected in the basin.
 In most cases, flows from these basins are combined prior to reaching their terminus at the Kellogg Creek Wastewater Treatment Facility.
 These seven major basins are named: